ku-sldg/plih/_simple/1-Arithmetic-Expressions.md

 Using this rule $2\underline{-}1$ evaluates to $1$ as it should.
 However, $1\underline{-}2$ evaluates to $-1$.
 As $\NUM$ values are defined to be non-negative, this is a problem.
-It's easy enough to fix the $MinusE$ rule to only generate positin values:
+It's easy enough to fix the $MinusE$ rule to only generate positive values:

 $$\frac{t_1 \eval v_1,\; t_2 \eval v_2,\; v_1\geq v_2}{t_1 \underline{-} t_2 \eval v_1-v_2}\; [MinusE+]$$